IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

    bitrate cases.

  * Timing set to multiples of RTTs instead of seconds.

+Draft version -03 is mayor editorial pass including removal of some outdated or background information and reorganisation of several sections:

+* Much shorter abstract and introduction focusing on what's new in SCReAMv2

+* Removal of Section 1.1. on "Wireless (LTE and 5G) Access Properties" and Section 1.2. on "Why is it a self-clocked algorithm?"

+* New Section on "Updates compared to SCReAM (version 1)" in introduction based on old Section on "Algorithm Changes"

+* Section {{ledbat-tfwc}} updated and shortened

+* Overview Section {{scream-overview}} revised; now also including the overview figure and the basic algorithms

+* Own section on "Constants and variables" removed; instead all variables are now listed in the respective sections that explain the code

+* New Section on "Sender Side State" explaining some basic variables

+* Pseudo code and the corresponding explanations in Section {{network-cc-2}} on "Network Congestion Control" moved into the respective subsections in section {{reaction-delay-loss-ce}} on "Congestion Detection"

+* Separate section on "Sender Transmission Control" introduced

+* Section "Lost Data Unit Detection" merged into Section {{reaction-loss}}

+* Section "Stream Prioritization" removed

+* Section on "Competing Flows Compensation" moved into Section {{reaction-delay-loss-ce}}
+  on "Congestion Detection"

 ## Requirements on media and feedback protocol {#requirements-media}